 Talk about walking on eggshells—your bones can be as fragile as eggshells.

 That’s one nightmare.

-Next up—Big Pharma’s drugs, and an increased risk of rare but nightmarish side effects:
+Next up—pharmaceuticals and an increased risk of the rare but nightmarish side effects they may cause:

 - Osteonecrosis of the jaw—when the jawbone fails to heal after a minor injury, like a tooth extraction.
 The jawbone literally crumbles.